cimmerian62/calculator-project/README.md

 This is a calculator app that was built as part of The Odin Project curriculum.
 It was created using HTML, CSS, and JavaScript.
+The live app may be viewed at https://cimmerian62.github.io/calculator-project/